We treat the following eye conditions:

 Cataracts are a leading cause of vision issues for people over 40 and are one of the main causes of blindness.

-A cataract is described as cloudiness in your eye.
+A cataract is described as a cloudiness in your eye.
 This cloudiness is in the eye’s lens behind the pupil and is caused by proteins clumping together.

 Cataracts can start small and develop slowly.
 They may not even be noticeable at first, though you may notice a slight blur in your vision.
 Sometimes, you can see symptoms only when you are looking at bright lights.
 Cataracts can continue to worsen, and you may feel the effects only once the cataracts are more developed.
-For most patients as the cataracts progress they will often cause prescription changes.
+For most patients as the cataracts progress, they will often cause prescription changes.
 As long as a change in your prescription allows you to see clearly enough cataract surgery is not necessary.
-When the cataracts progress to where the patient is not comfortable seeing the things they want to see, then the discussion about cataract surgery takes place.
+When cataracts progress to where the patient is not comfortable seeing the things they want to see, then the discussion about cataract surgery takes place.

 Dr. Lucas works with several excellent cataract surgeons and can provide both your pre- and post-op care.
 The most common comments from his patients after cataract surgery are that they couldn’t believe how easy the procedure was and they are amazed at how much better the vision is after cataract surgery.

 Introcular lenses (IOLs) replace the cloudy lens in the eye to provide clear vision.
 There are several options available.
 Single vision implants can provide good distance vision with reading glasses necessary for computer and near tasks.
 Single vision implants can be used to provide monovision where one eye is corrected for distance viewing and the other eye receives a lens for near tasks.
 There are also premium IOLs which can correct astigmatism or both distance and reading in the form of bifocal or accommodative IOL.
 Dr. Lucas will be happy to discuss the differences to help you decide the right choice for you.